OPCFoundation/UA-EdgeTranslator/README.md

 UA Edge Translator can be controlled through the use of just 3 OPC UA methods reaily available through the OPC UA server interface built in.
 The methods are:

-* CreateAsset(thingDescription) - creates a new asset, returning the ID of the newly created asset on success
+* ConfigureAsset(thingDescription) - configures a new asset, returning the ID of the newly configured asset on success
-* DeleteAsset(assetID) - deletes an asset
+* DeleteAsset(assetID) - deletes a configured asset
 * GetAssets() - returns a list of configured assets, each element in the list is a WoT Thing Description